Holaaa! Jump to Recipe

 We usually eat churros for breakfast, (I would say mostly Sunday morning).
 They are dipped in hot chocolate or with a latte.
 Or as I would say in Spanish, “café con leche”.
 A churro is basically deep fried dough, crunchy on the outside, and usually sprinkled with sugar.
 You can also find churros dipped in dark chocolate which are super yummy too!

-Once it starts boiling, remove the lemon skin and add the flour.
-Keep stirring!
+- Once it starts boiling, add the flour.
+Using a wooden spoon, keep stirring!
 Don’t get distracted because you will have a big ball of dough very soon.
-I usually stir the dough with a wooden spoon, it works really well.

-Once the oil is hot (325F) place the churros carefully in the pan and cook until they get a nice golden brown color.
-Remove them from the pan and place on a plate lined with paper towels to remove the excess oil and then set aside.
+- Cook until they get a nice golden brown color (Do not overcrowd the oil) .
+Remove from the pan and place on a plate lined with paper towels to remove the excess oil.